Giacomo Bisiach: Biography

 Giacomo Bisiach is the sixth of Leandro Bisiach's seven children.

 Born in Milan in Via Silvio Pellico on 28 November 1900, he devoted himself to the study of the cello at the Milan School of Music.

 It was in fact his father Leandro's opinion that a good luthier, to produce excellent instruments, should be well aware of the intrinsic problems posed by the playing of a stringed instrument.

 Having been a very young soldier in a heavy field artillery regiment in Aqui for four years, Giacomo took part in the Great War as it was drawing to a close and joined his father Leandro in Siena immediately after he was discharged.

 In the Tuscan city, Count Guido Chigi-Saracini had commissioned Leandro in 1916 to create and organise a museum of antique musical instruments, with a lutherie workshop attached.
 In Siena Giacomo met the Chianti woodcarver Igino Sderci who, at the age of thirty, after having met the Bisiach family, dedicated his skills to violin making.

 Under the guidance of the latter and above all of his father and elder brother Carlo, Giacomo, together with his younger brother Leandro Jr, refined their skills until, at the beginning of the 1920s, the Bisiach family, having concluded their experience in Siena, returned to Milan.
 Only Carlo, who had met and married the pianist Daria Guidi, remained in Tuscany in Florence.

-In Milan, in Piazza Duomo 2, in his father's atelier, Giacomo studied in depth the workmanship of the instruments made by the master luthiers of the Italian classical tradition, thanks also to the greatest musicians of that time who'd continuously turn to the luthier's workshop for the maintenance of their instruments.
+In Milan, in Piazza Duomo 2, in his father's atelier, Giacomo studied in depth the workmanship of the instruments made by the master luthiers of the Italian classical tradition, due to the greatest musicians of that time who'd continuously turn to the luthier's workshop for the maintenance of their instruments.

 In 1930, Giacomo married Giuseppina Oddono, a Latinist and Greek scholar, the daughter of a well-known doctor in the province of Como, and with whom he had five children.

 Following the production model of his father Leandro, Giacomo first specialised in varnishing and then in restoration.
 He then went on to working in the field of painting.

 Leandro Sr's most significant idea, which led his workshop to excel and to revive the great tradition of Italian violin making in the early 1900s, was to organise production in such a way as to overcome the concept of the all-rounder luthier.
 Leandro promoted and stimulated the work of a real team, made up of different talents, so that the production of instruments was the sum of each person's skills, a way of working which reminisces that of the great Renaissance masters of art.